Herat campaign of 1862–1863: Emirate of Afghanistan

 After the end of the First Anglo-Afghan War in 1842, Dost Mohammad Khan was now in a position to expand his state dramatically.
 This was in part due to the improving relationship between Dost Mohammad Khan and the British.
 During his exile in Calcutta, he was treated warmly.

 He took note of the technological superiority of the British and was convinced that constant wars with them would damage Afghanistan.
 Instead, Dost Mohammad would advocate for an alliance with the British as the only way to ensure the survival of the state.
 With the First and Second Anglo-Sikh Wars eliminating any threat that the volatile Sikh Empire would have had on Afghanistan, Dost Mohammad Khan was now able to freely expand his kingdom with the help of the British, realizing that he and British had common Central Asian goals.

-In 1843, Dost Mohammad Khan subdued the Hazarajat (Behsud, Dai Zangi, Dai Kundi) and Bamian, which had seized the power vacuum during the British invasion to become independent.
+In 1843, Dost Mohammad Khan subdued the Hazarajat (Behsud, Dai Zangi, Dai Kundi) and Bamian in the Hazarajat Campaign of 1843.
+The multiple tribes and states had capitalized on the British invasion as a power vacuum to become independent.
 In 1846, a rebellion by the Kohistani Tajiks of Tagab was suppressed and Dost Mohammad was able to consolidate his position on that traditionally rebellious area.
 In July 1848, he intended to send a force to conquer Balkh but the Second Anglo-Sikh War prevented this and occupied Dost Mohammad for another year.
 The Sikhs proposed to cede Peshawar to the Afghans (although it never became a reality) and as a result, Mohammad sent 5,000 Afghans under Mohammad Akram Khan to aid the Sikhs in the war.
 When the Sikhs were defeated and the British retook Peshawar, it was feared in Kabul that the British would follow up their victory by invading Afghanistan.
 However, this never happened and Dost Mohammad therefore invaded Balkh in the Spring of 1849.